lincreighton/ORCID-Data-Visualization/README.md

 * Your working directory = the file path leading to your “data” folder where the final CSV output will be stored.
 The path needs to look something like this: /Users/rabun/Desktop/ORCID-Data-Visualization-main/data
 * The year you want to start searching for publications
-* Ringgold ID, GRID ID, ROR ID, Email domain, and Organization name - this allows the script to start by finding all ORCID records that have one or more of these values present in the Employment section of individuals’ ORCID records.
+* Ringgold ID, GRID ID, ROR ID, Email domain(s), and Organization name - this allows the script to start by finding all ORCID records that have one or more of these values present in the Employment section of individuals’ ORCID records.
 For example:
    * ringgold_id <- "3427"
    * grid_id <- "grid.266820.8"
    * ror_id <- "https://ror.org/05nkf0n29"